 About the course director

-Dr Johns trained at the National Hospital for Neurology and Neurosurgery (Queen Square, London) and the UCL Institute of Neurology and is currently a Consultant Neuropathologist at St George's University Hospitals NHS Foundation Trust and an Honorary Reader in Clinical Neuroanatomy at St George's, University of London.
+Dr Johns trained at the National Hospital for Neurology and Neurosurgery (Queen Square, London) and the UCL Institute of Neurology.
+He is Consultant Neuropathologist and Honorary Reader in Clinical Neuroanatomy.

 Clinical Neuroscience: An Illustrated Colour Text, 1e